What makes a good opener?

 What matters more is consistency.
 Any opener you play the same way every game allows you to build a mental map of the patterns – what it means when the S goes gray, what it means when the R goes yellow in position two.
 Switching openers regularly probably costs more than the small gain from using the theoretically optimal one.

-The honest answer: play RAISE, play SLATE, or play CRATE.
-All three are within a rounding error of optimal among real words, and any of them will outperform the vowel-loading strategy by a comfortable margin.
+The honest answer: play RAISE, play SLATE, or play IRATE.
+All three are within a rounding error of optimal among known answers, and any of them will outperform the vowel-loading strategy by a comfortable margin.

 Try the Wordle Solver.
 Enter your guess and the colour feedback to see the best next words ranked by entropy in real time.